EvoLib/evo-lib/examples/01_basic_usage/README.md

   Minimal example - load a population from a YAML config and print its status.

 - `02_mutation.py`:
-  Shows how to create a single individual, apply mutation manually, and inspect parameter changes.
+  Shows how to create a single individual, apply mutation manually, and inspect parameter changes.<br>
   ⚠️ **Didactic only**: in real experiments, mutation is applied automatically inside the evolution loop.

 - `03_population_mutation.py`:
-  Applies mutation across all individuals of the initialized population.
+  Applies mutation across all individuals of the initialized population.<br>
   ⚠️ **Illustration only**: in practice, this is handled automatically by `pop.run()` or `run_one_generation()`.

 - `04_fitness.py`: